 Opportunities in Indian Service Industry

 With the commendable growth of services industry in India, many opportunities are being created for a various set of individuals and professionals to benefit from.
+The Industrial Trends in India acccording to study by IIM Bangalore shows that the service sector has been growing faster than manufacturing over the last decade.

 Opportunities for employment have been coming up in five major sectors of the service industry, i.e., Information Technology, Telecom, Healthcare, Infrastructure, and retail.
 According to IBEF, the Indian IT industry will touch $225 billion by the year 2020, and as per a study by NASSCOM the size of IT workforce will touch 30 million in the same duration.
 The rapid penetration of mobile phones in India is fuelling the growth of employment opportunities in Telecom sector.
 Estimates also say that over 40 million new jobs are expected to be generated by the Indian healthcare sector by the year 2020 in various functions such as sales, marketing, HR etc. within the industry.